Educational Programs for OTAs Seeking OT Degrees

 Graduate entry: Students with a bachelor’s degree can complete either the day or weekend program in 5 semesters.
 Note carefully the prerequisite requirements for graduate entry.

 Both the OT day and weekend programs are highly competitive.
 Applications must be submitted by July 15th for fall entry.

 Contact: John Rowe, Director of Graduate Admissions; email@example.com

 Cabarrus College of Health Sciences

 Cabarrus College of Health Sciences, Concord, NC, offers a distance education program designed for experienced OTAs to progress to entry-level master’s degree OTs.
 The academic curriculum includes both online courses and hybrid courses that meet on campus every third weekend, and has two tracks:

 - The Master of Occupational Therapy track for OTAs with a prior bachelor’s degree is two years of full-time enrollment (including fieldwork).

 - The Bachelor of Science in Interdisciplinary Health Studies/Master of Occupational Therapy track for OTAs with an associate’s degree as their highest level is three years with full-time enrollment (including fieldwork).

-Muskingum University, New Concord, OH, has Candidacy Status from the Accreditation Council for Occupational Therapy Education (ACOTE) to offer an OTA to MOT bridge program.
+Muskingum University, New Concord, OH, is accredited by the Accreditation Council for Occupational Therapy Education (ACOTE) to offer an OTA to MOT bridge program.
 The two-year program offers didactic coursework online and laboratory content in 18 face-to-face, weekend experiences on campus.
 The program is open only to credentialed OTAs who aspire to complete education to become OTRs.
 A minimum of 90 semester credit hours, prior experience and completion of prerequisite courses are required.
 Applications are due February 15 for a cohort that begins in the fall.

 Contact: Call (740) 826-8466 for program information.